Rouch3362/roderfile/README.md

 ###### you can read about commands afer typing roderfile and hiting enter, get familiar with different commands and flags.

-#### start command is for when you have a messy files in a directory and you want to clean it up and make files categorized based on their file type.
+##### start command is for when you have a messy files in a directory and you want to clean it up and make files categorized based on their file type.

-#### compress command is used for compressing a directory files or a file using zip.
+##### compress command is used for compressing a directory files or a file using zip.

-#### onefolder command is used for when you have files with same name and different file types for example movies and their subtitles and you want to create a folder for them and put them together, you can use this command.
+##### onefolder command is used when you have files with same name and different file types for example movies and their subtitles and you want to create a folder for them and put them together, you can use this command.

-#### for those commands you can choose whethere they go deep in your directory or its sub directories or not, using the --deep (shorthand is -d) flag. by default its value is true and if you want to turn it off you can set it to false.
+##### for those commands you can choose whethere they go deep in your directory or its sub directories or not, using the --deep (shorthand is -d) flag. by default its value is true and if you want to turn it off you can set it to false.

-#### another flag is --remove-empty-dirs (shorthand is -r). like the --deep flag it is set to true by default and you can change to false when you don't want roderfile removes your empty folders.
+##### another flag is --remove-empty-dirs (shorthand is -r). like the --deep flag it is set to true by default and you can change to false when you don't want roderfile removes your empty folders.